The Kinesis connector provides access to Amazon AWS Kinesis Streams.

 value, consider that Kinesis is rate-limited to 1MB per second per shard.
 If

 less than one second’s worth of records is buffered, then the queue may not be

 able to operate at full capacity.
 With the default

 100ms, a queue size of 100kB per shard should be sufficient.
 The

 can then be computed via

 queue limit = (number of shards * queue size per shard) / record size

 E.g. for 200Bytes per record and 8 shards, a queue limit of 4000 is a good starting point.
 If the queue size limits throughput (below 1MB per second per shard), try increasing the queue limit slightly.

-It is sometimes desirable to have Flink operate as a consumer or producer against a non-AWS Kinesis endpoint such as Kinesalite; this is especially useful when performing functional testing of a Flink application.
+It is sometimes desirable to have Flink operate as a consumer or producer against a Kinesis VPC endpoint or a non-AWS Kinesis endpoint such as Kinesalite; this is especially useful when performing functional testing of a Flink application.
 The AWS endpoint that would normally be inferred by the AWS region set in the Flink configuration must be overridden via a configuration property.

-required, it will not be used to determine the AWS endpoint URL.
+AWSConfigConstants.AWS_REGION properties.
+The region will be used to sign the endpoint URL.